pfirsich/joml/README.md

 Conversion of a quiet NaN in a supported format to an external character sequence shall produce a language-defined one of “nan” or a sequence that is equivalent except for case (e.g., “NaN”), with an optional preceding sign.
 (This standard does not interpret the sign of a NaN.)
 ```
 The sign is not used and it's optional.
 I personally think that there is not much of a difference.
 Why should I keep the sign, when the payload is ignored?

+### Digit Separators
+They are very useful and good, but most programming languages' "toInt"/"toNumber" or similar do not support them.
+And the parser should be easy to build.